jcaillon/valet/tests.d/1100-self-config/results.approved.md

 # The path to the configuration directory, where we store that should be kept between sessions.
 # You can backup this directory to keep your configuration.
-# Defaults to the '.config' directory in the Valet home directory.
+# Defaults to the '.config' directory in the user home directory.
 VALET_CONFIG_DIRECTORY="${VALET_CONFIG_DIRECTORY:-}"

 # The path to the directory in which to store the data that should be kept between sessions
 # but are not essential for the user configuration (e.g. last choices in menus).
-# Defaults to the '.local/state' directory in the Valet home directory.
+# Defaults to the '.local/state' directory in the user home directory.
 VALET_CONFIG_LOCAL_STATE_DIRECTORY="${VALET_CONFIG_LOCAL_STATE_DIRECTORY:-}"

 # The directory in which to write work files (small files to capture output of programs).